fallingsprings/couch-add-ons/html5-input-types/README.md

 ### Installing the Add-On ###

-Download and unzip the too-many-urls.zip file.
+Download and unzip the html5-input-types.zip file.
 Place the unzipped folder in your couch/addons/ folder.
 Register the add-on by adding a line of code to couch/addons/kfunctions.php.

 ```
 #!php